 Assemblies will be held on special occasions.
 At all times, student behavior should be refined and courteous.
 An indication of the cultural level of the school is the conduct of its student body at an assembly.
 Whether guests are present or not, each student is personally responsible for the impression made by the school as a whole.

 Athletics & Extra-Curricular Activities

 Students enrolled at A. R. Johnson are not permitted to participate in any sport or other extracurricular activity at another school.
-Currently athletic opportunities are available for all high school students to participate in cross-country, soccer, golf, tennis, track, swimming, and girls' volleyball.
-Middle school students have the opportunity to play golf and track.

 Clubs, Committees, Projects & Other Organizations